robtweed/qewd-starter-kit-iris-networked/README.md

 ### Pre-requisites

+#### Make Sure Docker is Installed

-In order to run the Dockerised version of QEWD, the only dependency is that you have Docker installed.
+In order to run the Dockerised version of QEWD, the only key dependency is that you have Docker installed.

 Although you can run Docker Containers on Windows and OS/X, the mechanics are somewhat